 There are many clues about future Apple products in Apple's patent portfolio.
-Here, we explore the most exciting of Apple's patents to see what we can uncover about unreleased products, including the iPhone 7, new iPads, the Apple Watch, upcoming Macs and other future tech What is Apple working on behind the scenes?
-What can we expect from Apple in 2015 and the years to follow?
+Here, we explore the most exciting of Apple's patents to see what we can uncover about unreleased products, including the iPhone 7, new iPads, the Apple Watch 2, upcoming Macs and other future tech.
+What is Apple working on behind the scenes?
+What can we expect from Apple in the rest of 2015 and the years to follow?
 Here, we explore Apple's patent portfolio to find out.

 Apple is famously secretive, but like all companies it has to issue a list of patents to the USPTO (United States Patent & Trademark Office) and these provide hints at future and upcoming projects.

 Apple is known for its patents, which are detailed but often try to disguise product plans with in-depth technicality.
 In addition to protecting the company's current product line-up from sneaky copycats, many of those Apple patents outline fascinating technologies that the company is working on or is interested in, and show the direction its products could take in the future.

 Here are some key Apple patents that give an insight into the kinds of technology Apple is hoping to use in its future products.
 You can follow the links below to skip to a particular product, or sit back and relax while we talk you through the best bits of Apple's entire portfolio.

 Apple iPhone 7 patents: Sidewall displays

 Concept by Michael Shanks.

 In May 2014, Apple was granted a patent for "Electronic devices with sidewall displays," which, if ever used, could mean our iPhones and iPads may one day have displays around the sides and edges, as well as on the front.
 The patent suggests that the sidewall displays could be an extension of the main touchscreen, and they could have interactive or touch sensitive portions.